dk-kim/CAFE_codebase/readme.md

 ### [Project Page](http://dk-kim.github.io/CAFE) | [Paper](https://arxiv.org/abs/2312.02878)

 ## Overview
-This work introduces the new benchmark Café dataset and the new model Group Transformer.
+This work introduces the new benchmark Café dataset and the new model Grouping Transformer.

 ## Requirements